threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ### Do I pay for Internet traffic while deploying workloads on IPv4, IPv6 or Planetary Network?

 You do pay for internet traffic while deploying on the Threefold Grid.
-It is calculated during deployment and paid with Threefold tokens.
+It is calculated during deployment and paid with Threefold tokens (TFT).

+Note that the private overlay network traffic is not billed.

+***

+### What is the monthly cost for an IPv4 or an IPv6 public address on the Threefold Grid?

+The cost for an IPv4 public address is around 3$/month (USD).

+For an IPv6 address, there is no cost.

 ***